ArduJimmy/NRF24-Transmitter-for-NRF24-Drone-With-BMP180/README.md

+# UPDATED IN JANUARY 13, 2025
-# UPGRADING NRF24 QUADX TRANSMITTER for NRF24 Multiwii DRONE 2.3 with BMP180
+# UPGRADED OPTIMIZED AND POWERFUL NRF24 QUADX TRANSMITTER for NRF24 Multiwii DRONE 2.3 with BMP180

 <h2>This project ONLY WORKS for LADYBIRD Board Type with Custom Multiwii 2.3</h2>
 <p><b>Disclaimer:</b> If you take this project, you agree that you take your own risk.
 Please be careful.
 Safety is always number #1</p>